 Brian P. Morrissey

-Prior to joining the firm, Mr. Morrissey served as a law clerk to the Honorable Clarence Thomas, Associate Justice of the Supreme Court of the United States, and to the Honorable Diarmuid F. O’Scannlain, Judge on the United States Court of Appeals for the Ninth Circuit.
-In between these clerkships, Mr. Morrissey was an associate at another Washington, D.C. law firm, where he practiced white collar and commercial trial litigation.
-He earned his law degree, magna cum laude, from the University of Notre Dame Law School, where he served as Editor in Chief of the Notre Dame Law Review.
+Prior to joining the firm, Brian served as a law clerk to the Honorable Clarence Thomas, Associate Justice of the Supreme Court of the United States, and to the Honorable Diarmuid F. O’Scannlain, Judge on the United States Court of Appeals for the Ninth Circuit.
+He earned his law degree, magna cum laude, from the University of Notre Dame Law School, where he served as editor-in-chief of the Notre Dame Law Review.

-- Kristin Graham Koehler and Brian P. Morrissey, “The View From The Front Lines: Litigation Under The False Claims Act in a New Era Of Enforcement,” Washington Legal Foundation Legal Studies Monograph (March 2013)
+- Kristin Graham Koehler and Brian Morrissey, “The View From The Front Lines: Litigation Under The False Claims Act in a New Era Of Enforcement,” Washington Legal Foundation Legal Studies Monograph (March 2013).

-- Noted Contributor, Mark D. Hopson and Kristin Graham Koehler, “As Insider Trading Enforcement Surges, The Scope Of Fiduciary Duties Comes Into Focus,” Benchmark Litigation (2012)
+- Noted Contributor, Mark Hopson and Kristin Graham Koehler, “As Insider Trading Enforcement Surges, The Scope Of Fiduciary Duties Comes Into Focus,” Benchmark Litigation (2012).

-- Noted Contributor, Mark D. Hopson and Kristin Graham Koehler, “Financial Institutions Face New Challenges Under False Claims Act,” BNA Banking Report (2011)
+- Noted Contributor, Mark Hopson and Kristin Graham Koehler, “Financial Institutions Face New Challenges Under False Claims Act,” BNA Banking Report (2011).